-If your sound card has multiple outputs, then by default, REAPER's Routing Matrix will display multiple permutations of paired outputs, including several that you might not need.
-By default REAPER will allow you to use any two consecutively numbered audio outputs as a stereo pair.
-It is quite likely that you may want to use only "natural" pairs , for example, outputs 1 and 2 as one pair (e.g. for your speakers) and outputs 3 and 4 as another pair (e.g. for q headphone amp).
-It would be unusual to want to use, say, outputs 2 and 3 together as a pair.
+If your sound card has multiple outputs,

+then by default, REAPER's Routing Matrix will display multiple permutations of paired outputs, including several that you might not need.
+You might want to use only "natural" pairs (e.g. 1 and 2 as one pair (e.g. for your speakers) and 3 and 4 as another(e.g. for a headphone amp).
+It would be unusual to usse, say, 2 and 3 together as a pair.
 To hide these unwanted combinations, from the main menu choose Options, Preferences, Audio.
 In the Channel naming section you can turn off the option to Show non-standard stereo channel pairs .